 One supplement every fitness expert recommends is creatine.
-One of the most scrutinised supplement of all time, creatine can help you lift more and build muscle more efficiently.
+One of the most scrutinised supplements of all time, creatine can help you lift more and build muscle more efficiently.
 Not to mention, it hasn't got any side effects and the daily dose is pretty small too (only 3-5 grams).

-If you are going all out, you can also consider taking BCAAs before workout.
+If you are going all out, you can also consider taking BCAAs before the workout.
 Branched-chain amino acids supplements are taken in order to "boost muscle growth and enhance exercise performance."
 According to Healthline, "your body can use BCAAs to build muscle protein and produce energy.
 They may also have an effect on your brain that reduces fatigue."

 Best push up variations to build chest muscles